-One of the many responsibilities of a church leader is managing employees; which includes setting expectations and monitoring how work is completed.
-Checklists can help to manage church operations.
+One of the many responsibilities of a church leader is managing employees and volunteers.
+This includes setting expectations and monitoring how work is completed.
+Checklists can help!

-It is difficult to monitor job functions that require multiple steps, or programs that are multifaceted, which is why many organizations use checklists.
+It isn’t easy to monitor job functions that require multiple steps or programs that are multifaceted, which is why many organizations use checklists.

 10 Areas To Use a Check List

-Church custodians have countless tasks that need to be completed on any given day and a check list can help to make sure all jobs are done.
+Church custodians have countless tasks that need to be completed on any given day.
+Covid sanitation has been added to a checklist that can help to make sure all jobs are done.

 For example, some custodian tasks are only necessary weekly, monthly or even quarterly.

-The receptionist has many responsibilities and there are things that need to be done on a daily or weekly basis.
+The church receptionist has many responsibilities.
+Within her job description, some things may need to be done daily or weekly.

 3. Money Counters